varunlakshmanan11/A_star-Algorithm-Implementation-for-a-Rigid-Robot/README.md

 ## Libraries Used

 * OpenCV: Utilized for visualizing the map and the path exploration process.
-It helps in creating a more interactive experience by showing the algorithm's step-by-step progression towards the goal.

-* NumPy: A fundamental package for scientific computing in Python.
-It's used here for algebraic operations, defining the map's layout, and identifying free spaces within it.
+* NumPy: It's used here for algebraic operations, defining the map's layout, and identifying free spaces within it and also used for defining the action set.

-* Time: This library is used to calculate and display the runtime of the pathfinding process, providing insight into the algorithm's efficiency.
+* Time: This library is used to calculate and display the runtime of the pathfinding process.

-* PriorityQueue from queue: Employs a priority queue to effectively manage nodes based on their overall cost (distance from the start node plus the heuristic estimate), ensuring the algorithm always proceeds along the most promising path.
+* PriorityQueue from queue: Employs a priority queue to effectively manage nodes based on their overall cost (distance from the start node plus the heuristic estimate), ensuring the algorithm always proceeds along the most optimal path.

 ## Input Start and Goal Nodes